marijnh/Eloquent-JavaScript/18_http.md

 {{index "submit event", validation, XMLHttpRequest}}

-Intercepting
-`"submit"` events in JavaScript has various uses.
+Intercepting `"submit"` events in JavaScript has various uses.
 We can write code to verify that the values the user entered make sense and immediately show an error message instead of submitting the form when they don't.
-Or we can disable the regular way of submitting the form entirely, as in the previous example, and have our program handle the input, possibly using `XMLHttpRequest` to send it over to a server without reloading the page.
+Or we can disable the regular way of submitting the form entirely, as in the example, and have our program handle the input, possibly using `fetch` to send it to a server without reloading the page.

 ## Text fields